hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 ---
 subcategory: "Network"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_private_link_endpoint"
+page_title: "Azure Resource Manager: azurerm_private_endpoint"
 sidebar_current: "docs-azurerm-resource-private-endpoint"
 description: |-
-  Manages an Endpoint within a Private Link Service.
+  Manages an Private Endpoint.
 ---
--> **NOTE:** The 'azurerm_private_link_endpoint' resource is being deprecated in favour of the renamed version 'azurerm_private_endpoint'.
-Information on migrating to the renamed resource can be found here: https://terraform.io/docs/providers/azurerm/guides/migrating-between-renamed-resources.html
-As such the existing 'azurerm_private_link_endpoint' resource is deprecated and will be removed in the next major version of the AzureRM Provider (2.0).

-# azurerm_private_link_endpoint
+# azurerm_private_endpoint

-Manages an Endpoint within a Private Link Service.
+Manages an Private Endpoint.

--> **NOTE** Private Link is currently in Public Preview.
+-> **NOTE** Private Endpoint is currently in Public Preview.

-Azure Private Link Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
-Private Link Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.
+Azure Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
+Private Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.
 The service could be an Azure service such as Azure Storage, SQL, etc. or your own Private Link Service.

 ## Example Usage